vanilla-reforged/vmangos-docker/README.md

 # vmangos-docker

-### What is the Idea
+### What is the idea

-This is an attempt to make an (for me) easier to understand and set up VMANGOS environment for Docker.
+This is an attempt to make an (for me, maybe for you as well) easier to understand and set up VMANGOS environment for Docker.
 Feel free to use it or contribute.

-### ATM ToDo

-- get generate-db-1.sql to use the env variable for setting the db pw (has to be edited manually atm)

 ### What's different compared to Michael Serajnik vmangos for docker (@repository https://sr.ht/~mser/vmangos-docker/)

 - All variables can now be given in the .env file of the root directory.
-- ./src directory contains dependencies, which are copied into the containers at build.
-- ./vol directory contains volumes, mounted when the containers are running.
+- ./vol directory contains volumes.
 - Directory paths for volumes are similar in host and container, where apps don't expect a specific path within the container.
 - Non-persistent containers run with root.
 - Tasks have been split in multiple scripts for easier troubleshooting.
 - Scripts starting with 0X are meant for setup.
-- Scripts starting with 1X are meant for update tasks.
+- Scripts starting with 1X are meant for update tasks and recreation tasks.
 - Scripts starting with 2X are meant for backup and maintenance tasks and are intended to be run as cron jobs.

 ### Dependencies